Ya-Hoo/Nerd/content/Notes/001 - Final/IB/Biology HL/A1.2 Nucleic acids/NUCLEIC ACIDS.md

 ## DNA
 - Double helix: 2 strands of nucleotides wrapped around each other
 - antiparallel: One strand going 5'-3', one strand going 3'-5'
+	- ensures directionality of DNA which is crucial for processes like replication, transcription and translation.
 	![[Pasted image 20240914132234.png]]

 ## Compare and contrast DNA, RNA